 Changes to Mandatory Minimum Laws

 A defendant in federal court facing a mandatory minimum needs the best defense he can get.
-An experienced defense lawyer can turn the tables on the prosecution in various ways.
+An experienced defense lawyer can turn the tables on the prosecution in various ways regarding mandatory minimum laws.

-Why have the rules changed for the worst?
+Why have the mandatory minimum laws changed for the worse?

-Whenever discretion is removed and replaced with policy, dissimilar cases and defendants all start being treated the same.
+Whenever discretion is removed and replaced with policy, cases and defendants all start being treated the same despite the vast differences that exist.
 This is an awful policy on a federal level relative to criminal prosecutions because all defendants are not alike, and every case is unique.
 The government attorneys prosecuting federal offenses are not simpletons; they are intelligent, aggressive prosecutors.
 They can exercise discretion and ensure fairness relative to charging and plea negotiations.
-Having a policy that basically forces prosecutors to charge the most severe charge possible and seek mandatory minimum sentences strips U.S. Attorney’s discretion to modify charges and plea bargains when appropriate.
+Having a policy that basically forces prosecutors to charge the most severe charge possible and seek mandatory minimum sentences strips the U.S. Attorney’s discretion to modify charges and plea bargains when appropriate.
 The memorandum purports to give discretion, but only if approved by a supervisor and only in extraordinary cases.
 This exception is toothless, and prosecutors will rarely use it.

-Mandatory minimums are often seen as unfair for several reasons:
+Mandatory minimum laws are often seen as unfair for several reasons:

-• They can limit judicial discretion: Mandatory minimums restrict the discretion of judges to tailor a sentence that is appropriate for the specific offender and the specific crime.
-This means that judges cannot consider factors such as the offender’s criminal history, their likelihood of reoffending, or any mitigating circumstances that may justify a lighter sentence.
+- They can limit judicial discretion: Mandatory minimums restrict judges’ discretion to tailor a sentence appropriate for the specific offender and the specific crime.
+This means that judges cannot consider factors such as the offender’s criminal history, likelihood of reoffending, or any mitigating circumstances that may justify a lighter sentence.

 Practical and Tragic Examples of Excessive Sentences